A Whoopi for All Seasons: From Stand-Up to ‘Star Trek’ and More

 Tuesday’s guest Whoopi Goldberg really has done it allNovember 3, 2015

-Whoopi Goldberg is many different awesome things, but don't try and sum her up as just one of those things.
-You can't.
-The closest you can come to describing Whoopi in one word is a "force."
-With her domination of film, TV, and standup comedy (not to mention a damn EGOT) Whoopi has become a legendary figure over the years.
-Case in point: when someone says the name "Whoopi," you never go "Whoopi who?"
+Whoopi Goldberg is many different awesome things, but don’t try and sum her up as just one of those things.
+You can’t.
+The closest you can come to describing Whoopi in one word is a “force.”
+With her domination of film, TV, and standup comedy (not to mention an EGOT) Whoopi has become a legendary figure over the years.
+Case in point: when someone says the name “Whoopi,” you never go “Whoopi who?”

 There is only one Whoopi!